nemzyx/shelly.run/README.md

 <img src="images/screenshot.gif" alt="shelly.run">

-One of the major technical innovations making shelly.run possible, is the reactive console bindings.
+One of the major technical innovations making shelly.run possible, is the *reactive console bindings*. <br />
-Learn more about reactive browser console my seing it in action on this [Svelte REPL](https://svelte.dev/repl/9f63f38bedaa4d3faa27b99bbde4403e?version=3.24.1) or [Gist](https://gist.github.com/ferry-creator/625ef854a899653d5acf652b813f784f).
+Learn more about **reactive browser console** by seing it in action on this [Svelte REPL](https://svelte.dev/repl/e139ee91c1834124a2dcf891c2049b83?version=3.52.0) or [Gist](https://gist.github.com/ferry-creator/625ef854a899653d5acf652b813f784f).

 See the `bindComponent.js` gist used in the wild on this repo, under `app/src/components/Shelly.svelte`